-If you or a family member has been involved in a serious bicycle accident, you should know that you may be entitled to compensation to help cover medical expenses, lost wages (past and future), and other financial needs.
+If you or a family member has been involved in serious bicycle accidents, you should know that you may be entitled to compensation to help cover medical expenses, lost wages (past and future), and other financial needs.
 In the case of a death, there may be devastating emotional pain and suffering.
-As soon as you can after an accident, you should contact a personal injury lawyer to talk about your situation.
+As soon as you can after a bicycle accidents, you should contact a personal injury lawyer to talk about your situation.

 The attorneys of Mazzeo Law, LLC, are Las Vegas personal injury attorneys with over 30 years litigation experience.
 We put our knowledge and experience to work for you, and we have a high success rate of obtaining justice and compensation for our clients.